Network of Community Associations

 North Portland Neighborhood Chairs Network

 Leaders of the 11 neighborhood associations meet on the first Monday of each month to establish coalitions of interest and educate themselves through peer training.
 The meetings are not designed for outside speakers or agendas, but instead to allow leaders to set their own agenda, caucus among themselves, seek mutual assistance and organize around issues and projects important to their neighborhoods For more information, contact NPNS Director Tom Griffin-Valade.

 North Portland Land-Use Group (NPLUG)

-Representatives from the 11 neighborhood associations meet monthly to learn more about land-use, transportation, and environmental issues with the purpose of seeking mutual assistance and to help neighborhood associations make more informed decisions.
+Community members meet monthly to learn more about land-use, transportation, and environmental issues with the purpose of seeking mutual assistance and to help make more informed decisions.
 This group is co-facilitated by NPNS and the Bureau of Planning and Sustainability North Portland Liaison.
-For more information, contact NPNS Associate Program Director Mary Jaron Kelley .
+For more information, contact NPNS Associate Program Director, Mary Jaron Kelley.

 North Portland Parks Committee

 Community members meet monthly to identify and prioritize Parks and Open Space issues with the purpose of seeking mutual assistance and to help encourage the City to work with the community in developing the best park facilities and programs to serve the district.
 Staff from the Parks Bureau attends as a resource.
 For more information, contact NPNS Associate Program Director, Doretta Schrock.